csvsoundsystem/federal-treasury-api/readme.md

    €
 ```

+## About this branch
+the `just-the-api` branch of `federal-treasury-api` contains just the code needed to download the data locally and host a queryable api. `master` contains code specific to running on ScraperWiki.

+## About the API
 `federal-treasury-api` is the first-ever electronically-searchable database of the Federal government's daily cash spending and borrowing.
 It updates daily and the data can be exported in various formats and loaded into various systems.

 ## About the data